Kaiserouo/Apex-Legends-Rigging-Blender-Addon/README.md

 # Apex Legends Rigging Blender Addon
 Blender addon for rigging Apex Legend's characters etc.

 Follows the guide in [this video](https://www.youtube.com/watch?v=NJ_M1W85KYA) about rigging.
-This addon do the rigging automatically so mo manual copy & paste and stuff needed.
+This addon do the rigging automatically so no manual copy & paste stuff needed.

 Most importantly, you can use the `Auto IK` (Auto Inverse Kinematics) functionality built inside Blender to make posing way easier.
 Not as properly as Auto Rig Pro did it, but still way better than posing imported models directly with FK (Forward Kinematics).